Un1q32/iphoneports/README.md

-    dryrun [pkgs...]        - Pretend to build all packages, for debugging abibreak <pkg>          - ABI break helper, opens all the control files for packages that depend on <pkg> and then rebuilds them --target                - Specify a target (default: armv6-apple-darwin10) --no-tmp                - Do not use /tmp for anything, use the current directory instead
+    dryrun [pkgs...]        - Pretend to build all packages, for debugging abibreak <pkg>          - ABI break helper, opens all the control files for packages that depend on <pkg> and then rebuilds them sysroot <pkg> [pkgs...] - Copy specified package's files and dependencies to sysroot directory Useful for installing packages in environments without dpkg --target                - Specify a target (default: armv6-apple-darwin10) --no-tmp                - Do not use /tmp for anything, use the current directory instead
 ```